rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 ## Requirements for Windows Clusters

-The general node requirements for networking, operating systems, and Docker are the same as the node requirements for a [Rancher installation](../../../../getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md).
+The general node requirements for networking and operating systems are the same as the node requirements for a [Rancher installation](../../../../getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md).

-### OS and Docker Requirements
+### OS Requirements

 Our support for Windows Server and Windows containers match the Microsoft official lifecycle for LTSC (Long-Term Servicing Channel) and SAC (Semi-Annual Channel).